AleksandarJavorovic/portfolio-project-1/README.md

 ### **Manual Testing**

 - The site was tested on variaty of browsers such as: [Brave](https://brave.com/), [Microsoft Edge](https://www.microsoft.com/en-us/edge?ep=82&form=MA13KI&es=24&ch=1), [Opera GX](https://www.opera.com/gx) and [Safari](https://www.apple.com/safari/).
 - The site was tested on variaty of devides as well: Desktop PC, Laptop, Xiaomi12T, Iphone14.
-Thanks to responsive design approach the site looks lood on all devices.
+Thanks to responsive design approach the site looks good on all devices.
 - Links between pages as well as links to social networks were tested to ensure there are no issues.
 - Family members were asked kindly to try to use the site for additional feedback.